- We advise you to exercise a high degree of caution in Mexico because of high levels of violent crime and drug-related violence.

 There are strict rules regarding foreigners driving in Mexico, especially in relation to the reporting of accidents and having a relevant insurance policy.
 If you intend to drive within Mexico, you should ensure that you are well-informed of these laws.

 The standards maintained by diving schools, dive operators and other adventure activity companies may not be high or comparable to those in Australia.
 Carefully check the operator's credentials beforehand and ensure that your travel insurance policy covers you for all activities that you undertake.
+If appropriate safety equipment is not available, you should use another provider.
+Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.

 Standards maintained by search and rescue services may not be as high or comparable to those in Australia.
 These services may not be available in some locations.